ratpack/ratpack/RELEASING.md

 1. Update the `RatpackSiteUnderTest` class to include the next development version, and mark the just released version as released
 1. Update the `ratpack-site/src/ratpack/templates/index.html` file to use the new version number for the Groovy example
 1. Commit with message 'Begin version «version»', and push (make sure you push the tag)
+1. Run `./gradlew clean artifactoryPublish` (to push the new snapshot snapshot, so it can be resolved)
 1. Close the Milestone on GitHub
 1. Copy the release announcement to the GitHub tag description on the [GitHub releases page](https://github.com/ratpack/ratpack/releases) and publish the release
 1. Get a tweet out about the release